sjburgess/UW-Roundnet-Website/README.md

      - *Any problems?* No problems

 - **Basil:**
   - *What did you do yesterday?
-I finished linking each separate HTML page to the navbar buttons.*
+I made slight formatting adjustments: adjusted the background of the title page and footer to match the black background of the graphic and edited the margin of the footer to remove unwanted white space*
   - *What are you planning to do today?
-I plan to make edits to each HTML page to ensure formatting is consistent between pages.*
+I plan to make edits to each page to enhance readability with font sized*
   - *Any problems?
 No problems.*

 - **Ian:**